Vegan Egg Substitutes – Popular Vegan Egg Replacers For Baking

 This source of Omega 3 fatty acids is another excellent egg replacer.
 Flaxseed has a distinctive nutty flavor that some may not like initially, but it is easy to get used to.
-It is best to use flaxseed in heartier recipes like brownies, oatmeal cookies, pancakes, and waffles because of the flavor.
+Because of the flavor, it is best to use flaxseed in heartier recipes like brownies, oatmeal cookies, pancakes, and waffles.

 Brown flax meal adds color to a recipe, so if you need to preserve the look of the treat, choose the golden flaxseed instead.

 You can find flax in the bulk section of any health food store or in the supermarket’s natural product section.